Ternokass/TernokassHCR-Policies/Witch-Racing-Rush-Magic-Speed/current/privacy.md

 Firebase SDK (by Google LLC)
-We use certain Firebase services provided by Google LLC to support the operation, security, and stability of our Mobile Application.
-These services are integrated using the official Firebase SDK for Unity and include:
+We use Firebase services from Google LLC in our Android app via the official Firebase SDK for Unity.
+These include:
-I.	Firebase Authentication – to securely authenticate users via Anonymous Sign-In and generate a unique Firebase UID for consent tracking, legal compliance, and gameplay data storage.
+I. Firebase Authentication – securely authenticates users via Anonymous Sign-In and generates a Firebase UID for consent tracking and required account records.
 II.
-Firebase Firestore – to store minimal player information necessary for account operation, legal compliance, and consent record-keeping.
+Firebase Firestore – stores minimal player information necessary for account operation, legal compliance, and consent record-keeping.
 III.
-Firebase Crashlytics – to monitor, log, and debug app crashes for stability improvements.
+Firebase Crashlytics – collects crash reports to diagnose and improve app stability.
+IV.
+Firebase App Check (Android – Google Play Integrity) – verifies that requests to Firebase (Auth, Firestore) come from a genuine, unmodified Android build of our app.
+When enforcement is enabled, requests without valid Play Integrity attestation are blocked.
+During internal testing we may register a temporary “debug token” for designated test devices to allow testing while App Check is enforced.
 Purpose of Processing
-The Firebase services are used solely to:
-I.	Securely create and maintain a unique player account via anonymous authentication.
+I. Create and maintain a unique player account (anonymous authentication).
 II.
-Maintain required legal and consent records.
+Maintain required legal/consent records.
 III.
-Diagnose and resolve technical issues to improve app stability.
+Diagnose and resolve technical issues (crash reporting).
+IV.
+Protect our backend from abuse and fraud by validating app integrity and blocking unauthorized clients (App Check).
 Data Collected via Firebase SDK
-Depending on the service used, the Firebase SDK may process:
-I.	Device Information – such as device model, operating system version, language, and timezone (used for crash reporting).
+I. Device Information (Crashlytics): device model, OS version, language, timezone, and crash context.
 II.
-Crash Reports – including stack traces, error logs, and associated device information for debugging purposes.
+Crash Reports: stack traces, error logs, and associated device information.
 III.
-Firebase Unique User Identifier (UID) – generated automatically during anonymous sign-in and stored in our database for as long as your account exists.
+Firebase Unique User Identifier (UID): created during anonymous sign-in and stored while the account exists.
 IV.
-Authentication Tokens – used temporarily for identity verification and session management; not stored by us after verification.
+Authentication Tokens: short-lived tokens used for identity verification and session management (we do not retain them after use).
+V. App Check Attestation (Play Integrity): short-lived integrity tokens/verdicts based on signals such as package name, app signing certificate, and device/app environment.
+We receive only what is needed to validate requests and do not use App Check data for advertising or profiling.
+Debug tokens may be used only on designated test devices and can be revoked at any time.
+Retention & Security
+•	App Check attestation tokens are short-lived and used only to authorize requests; we do not retain them beyond operational needs.
+•	Crash and minimal account data are retained only as necessary for the purposes above and as required by law.
+•	Google LLC acts as our service provider for these services; processing may occur on servers outside your country.
+See Google/Firebase documentation for details on data handling and security.
+Choices
+Firebase App Check is a security feature necessary to protect the service.
+If App Check validation fails (e.g., unauthorized or tampered client), sign-in and data access may not function.
 All data transmitted to Firebase is encrypted in transit.
 The processing of this data is governed by [Google’s Privacy Policy](https://policies.google.com/privacy)